tuwukee/jwt_sessions/README.md

 ##### Refresh with access token

-Sometimes it's not secure enough to store the refresh tokens in web / JS clients.
+Sometimes it's not secure enough to store the refresh tokens in web / JS clients. \
-That's why you have a possibility to operate only with an access token, and to not pass the refresh to the client at all.
+That's why you have a possibility to operate only by an access token, and to not pass the refresh to the client at all. \
-Session accepts `refresh_by_access_allowed: true` setting, which links the access token to the according refresh token.
+Session accepts `refresh_by_access_allowed: true` setting, which links the access token to the according refresh token. \
 Example Rails login controller, which passes an access token token via cookies and renders CSRF.

 ```ruby